-Two Blondes Vineyard was planted in 2000 by Chris Camarda of Andrew Will with Bill Fleckenstein.
-The vineyard was named after both gentlemen’s wives.
-Located next door to Sheridan Vineyard, the 30 acre vineyard is planted on a mix of silty loams.
-A bit cooler than Copeland, Two Blondes averages around 2200 degree days.
+Two Blondes Vineyard was planted in 2000 by Chris Camarda of Andrew Will and Bill Fleckenstein.
+Located next door to Sheridan Vineyard, the name references the hair color of both men’s wives.
+A bit cooler than Copeland, the 30 acre vineyard averages around 2200 degree days.

-The 2016 Copeland Cabernet Franc from the Rattlesnake Hills AVA was aged 6-7 months in neutral oak barrels with around 260 cases made.
+The 2016 Copeland Cabernet Franc was sourced from the Rattlesnake Hills AVA with around 260 cases made.
+Savage aged the wine 6-7 months in neutral oak barrels.
 Inspired by the Loire Valley Cabernet Francs of Chinon, Saumur-Champigny and Bourgueil, this young Cab Franc has high intensity aromatics of raspberry and rhubarb pie as well as blue floral notes.
 There is also a little herbal aromatics that add complexity but not enough to describe it as green.

 On the palate, those raspberry and rhubarb notes come through and are heighten by the juicy, medium-plus acidity.
 The wine feels heavier in the mouth than what it 12.5% ABV would suggest with grippy but approachable medium-plus tannins.
 Some of the rhubarb “pie spice” notes come out on the palate like cinnamon and nutmeg.
 Long, mouthwatering finish.